This chapter describes a number of settings necessary to perform database maintenance and facilitate backups.

 STRUCTURE PRESENTATION DATA ROWS DATA SIZE yuY0aQ 29 11 20 153 204 - 343 2.0 MB 0.1 MB wg_visit_mo_201203 hash data dims lvls pres view data desc data desc cube name ------ ---- ---- ---- ---- ---- ------ ------ ------- ------- ---------- fTq7vQ 19 11 22 133 156 0 2 0.1 MB 0.1 MB c_keypage_mo_201203 u7q+3g 9 4 8 13 7 - 470 0.6 MB 0.1 MB c_kpi_mo_201203 PMocAw 22 9 17 159 174 - 16960 19.0 MB 4.0 MB c_page_mo_201203 K/p4ww 12 12 29 123 104 0 0 0.1 MB 0.1 MB c_service_mo_201203 1S2Ggg 10 19 29 79 90 - 247 2.0 MB 0.1 MB c_slowurl_mo_201203 lZRuxg 29 5 10 279 61 0 0 0.1 MB 0.1 MB c_trasta_mo_201203 yuY0aQ 29 11 20 153 204 - 343 2.0 MB 0.1 MB c_visit_mo_201203 hash data dims lvls pres view data desc data desc cube name ------ ---- ---- ---- ---- ---- ------ ------ ------- ------- ----------

 Note that if the Data column contains a zero value, or there a large number of zeros or dashes, this would indicate corrupted database tables.
-In this case, you should use the script described in the following Knowledge Base article to restore the database:
+In this case, you should use the script described in the 556733.1 Knowledge Base article to restore the database.
+Log into the following site and search for 556733.1:

 In addition, it is recommended that you issue the following commands to force an update of the RUEI configuration and template tables: